-The reporting unit measures financial instruments, such as, financial asset as at fair value through the profit or loss, financial assets at fair value through other comprehensive income, and non-financial assets such as land and buildings and investment properties, at fair value at each balance sheet date.
+The reporting unit measures financial instruments, such as, financial assets at fair value through the profit or loss, financial assets at fair value through other comprehensive income, and nonfinancial assets such as land and buildings and investment properties, at fair value at each balance sheet date.
 Also, fair values of financial instruments measured at amortised cost are disclosed in Note 16A Financial assets and liabilities.